AVSLab/basilisk/docs/source/Install/installBuild.rst

         process sensor images.
 If this option is selected, then the dependencies of  ``vizInterface`` are also loaded as some components require the same libraries.
         Note that OpenCL related dependencies can take a while to compile, 10-20minutes is not unusual.
-However, once install they don't need to be rebuilt unless `.conan` is deleted or the dependency changes.
+However, once install they don't need to be rebuilt unless ``.conan`` is deleted or the dependency changes.
     * - ``python3``
       - Boolean
       - True
       - (depreciated) Determines if the build is setup for Python 3.
 This flag will go away when Python 2 support is dropped soon.
-If this is False, then the destination folder is set to ``dist`` instead of ``dist3``
+If this is False, then the distribution folder is set to ``dist`` instead of ``dist3``
     * - ``clean``
       -